 Poetry is all around us – in books and magazines and in the lyrics to your favorite hip hop song.
 Whether written on paper or spoken out loud, poetry taps into the power of words to express feelings, communicate ideas, and tell stories.
 A visual poem (sometimes known as a concrete poem) is a written poem that creates a visual image that relates to its meaning.
 A visual poem may use spaces between words and letters, breaks between lines, and even alternative spellings of words to produce a visual effect.
 Get started with this introduction by Playful Learning.

-Follow along with us as we livestream composing visual poems explore the sounds and meanings of words.
+Follow along with the video below as we create visual poems and explore the sounds and meanings of words:

 To make your own visual poetry, you will need:

 - Writing implement(s): pens, pencils, markers – try an assortment of kinds and colors!

 - Optional: scissors for cutting, tape or glue for pasting or connecting, water color paints for additional color and texture

 Looking for additional inspiration?
 Check out these ideas:

 - Poetry4Kids is the poetry playground of children’s author Kenn Nesbitt.
 It has a rhyming dictionary, funny and classic children’s poems, games, and poetry lessons and activities.

 - Power Poetry is the world’s first and largest mobile poetry community for youth, offering tips for writing visual poetry, digital slams, and a platform to help you “find your voice and use it to change the world!”